-LMWCC has performed annual monitoring of water quality parameters (E. coli, phosphorus, temperature, dissolved oxygen, etc.) at more than 20 sites in the watershed (see: "Table 4 - Volunteer Water Monitoring Summary" on page 19).
+LMWCC has taken samples in July of each year to monitor water quality parameters (E. coli, phosphorus, temperature, dissolved oxygen, etc.) at more than 20 sites in the watershed (see: "Table 4 - Volunteer Water Monitoring Summary" on page 19).
 Monitoring sites are mapped in Chapter 8.
 Descriptions and data from past and ongoing projects are included in the relevant sections of the WMP.